-If you have been running any kind of digital marketing campaign for your website, you know how difficult, and competitive, getting the right customers to your site can be.
+If you have been running any kind of digital marketing campaign for your website, you know how difficult and competitive it is to get the right customers to your site.
 You’ve spent money, time and energy getting the right users to your site, but what happens next?

 Obviously you want to sell them a product or service, or possibly expand your presence in other ways.
 The first step in making sure your hard-earned visitors are actually benefiting your business, is defining what you are hoping to accomplish with them.
 This is when you define what will be your conversion.
 A conversion can be anything including having someone purchasing a product, getting into the marketing funnel by filling out a contact form or subscribing to your site.

 Conversion rate optimization is quite simply ensuring that the largest percentage of your visitors convert to customers.
 The purpose of this article is to give you the tools to improve your conversion rate and get the most from your marketing efforts.
 Regardless of the goal most of the methods won’t change.